pingswept/me30-website/content/logistics/notes.md

 This page is more like the show notes for a podcast (links to stuff mentioned in class, reminders) than a coherent description of electronics.

-## Class 4: Low power and high power: BJTs
+## Class 5: MOSFETs

 ### Intro stuff

 LA's: set up power strips right away.

-Reminder: P1 is due tonight at midnight!
-So far, you are all doing great!

 ### Motor measurements, episode 1

 Measure the resistance of your DC gearmotor's coils.
 Then, hook it up to 12 V with alligator clips and measure its no-load current.
 (The current will be relatively high, around 100-150 mA, because the gearbox friction is already loading your motor.)

+## Class 4: Low power and high power: BJTs

+### Intro stuff

+Reminder: P1 is due tonight at midnight!
+So far, you are all doing great!

 ### The geography of electronics